 Activate laptop's external port

 Adjusting the image

 Position the projector to the desired distance from the screen at a 90 degree angle to the screen.
-See page 8 for a table listing of screen sizes and distances.
+See the Appendix for screen sizes and distances associated with the various lens options.